 Coursework

 Due to the course's emphasis on practical application, there will be an academic and research component alongside predominantly practical coursework.
-Students will need to demonstrate a strong understanding of both the theoretical principles and practical techniques of GIS, as well as practical knowledge of mapping, basic cartography, and GIS as a discipline, particularly:
+Students will need to demonstrate a strong understanding of both the theoretical principles and practical techniques of GIS, as well as practical knowledge of mapping, basic cartography, and GIS as a discipline.

-- How to plot vectors and nodes
+- Vector and Node Plotting: How to plot vectors and nodes to represent geographic features accurately

-- How to produce overlays
+- Overlay Production: How to produce overlays that combine multiple data layers for analysis

 How Do Online GIS Degrees Work?

-Online GIS classes are similar in structure to on campus classes.
-With rich audio and video media (often of professors in brick-and-mortar classes), participating fully in an online GIS course takes about the same amount of time as sitting in lecture, labs, and tests on the university campus - and don't forget the course readings!
-Often online coursework provides more opportunities to check your newfound knowledge in the form of quizzes and questions about the material.
-To gauge if the online course format suits your learning style and lifestyle, consider enrolling in a campus course with a virtual classroom setting.
-This will provide a glimpse into what participating in an online class might involve.
+Online GIS classes are similar in structure to on-campus classes.
+With rich audio and video media (often of professors in brick-and-mortar classes), participating fully in an online GIS course takes about the same amount of time as sitting in lecture, labs, and tests on the university campus.
+Course readings remain essential.
+Often, online coursework provides more opportunities to check your newfound knowledge in the form of quizzes and questions about the material.

 What If I Have Questions About the Online GIS Degree Learning Format and Process?

-In a campus-based class, it's easy to find someone to whom you can direct your questions - a fellow student , study group, an IT professional, T.A., or even the professor or department administration team.
+In a campus-based class, it's easy to find someone to whom you can direct your questions: a fellow student, study group, an IT professional, T.A., or even the professor or department administration team.
 However, in an online class, there is often no face-to-face contact that can help you if you have problems with the material, administration, or a technical issue.

 With this in mind, engineers developing online GIS courseware and other educational materials have devised multiple systems to ensure students stay connected.

-There is often a heavily moderated and closed forum environment for students to interact with their ‘classmates', even a designated area for off-topic conversation to build community feel.
+There is often a heavily moderated and closed forum environment for students to interact with their classmates, even a designated area for off-topic conversation to build community feel.

 Furthermore, the course software monitors activity and progress to ensure that students are staying on track and submitting tests and assignments in a timely fashion.
 Work that is submitted for grading is done so by a bona fide GIS teaching assistant, course instructor or professor, just as in an on-campus GIS class.